 - It is VERY important for students to still arrive at the bus stop 5 minutes prior to their scheduled time to avoid missing the bus.
 The bus will not return for students that were not at the bus stop at their correct time.
 Please note that GPS data gives us data such as speed of vehicle, idling time, accurate time of bus arrival to any location and door opening at each stop

-- Late start and early release day schedules won’t be reflected in the app but you can see where the bus is located
+- Early Release day schedules won’t be reflected in the app but you can see where the bus is located

 Bus Routes and Stops

-Postcards with routing information will be mailed to homes one week before the start of school.
+Postcards with routing information will be mailed to homes two weeks before the start of school.
 Bus route information can be found in Parent Portal one week before the start of school.